UrbanSwingNZ/urban-swing-website/CENTRALIZED_UTILS_SUMMARY.md

 ## Executive Summary

 Successfully created a centralized utilities library that consolidates **10+ duplicate functions** scattered across **40+ instances** throughout the codebase.
 Migration eliminated **~150 lines of duplicated code** while improving maintainability, documentation, and consistency.
+All old wrapper files have been deleted and HTML imports updated to use the centralized location.

 ---